What and where to eat in Vietnam

 2. Where to eat in Vietnam

-For instance, you may venture to Hoi An to savour the stunning Cao Lau or visit Hanoi to eat delicious spring rolls.
-Banh Xeo in Saigon is the best of the country.
-It is also advisable to relish a cup of egg coffee in the capital city, Hanoi and taste the world-famous Banh Mi in the ancient town of Hoi An.
-Hue, the old capital city is renowned for its bun bo Hue and some types of Vietnamese sweet soup - Che.
+For instance, you may venture to Hoi An to savor the stunning Cao Lau or visit Hanoi to eat delicious spring rolls.
+Banh Xeo in Saigon is the best in the country.
+It is also advisable to relish a cup of egg coffee in the capital city, Hanoi, and taste the world-famous Banh Mi in the ancient town of Hoi An.
+Hue, the old capital city is renowned for its Bun Bo Hue and some types of Vietnamese sweet soup - Che.

 3. Vietnamese Eating Style

-In Vietnamese daily meals, the dishes consist of rice, a vegetable dish, a meat or seafood dish, Vietnamese – style soup and fermented fish sauce for dipping.
+In Vietnamese daily meals, the dishes consist of rice, a vegetable dish, a meat or seafood dish, Vietnamese–style soup, and fermented fish sauce for dipping.
 Vietnamese use fish sauce not only as a seasoning but also as a dipping sauce.
-At the dining table, a bowl of fish sauce is well placed in the centre so everyone can reach it.
+At the dining table, a bowl of fish sauce is well placed in the center so everyone can reach it.

 In addition to that, local dishes are boiled or steamed, other than fried or stir-fried so they are rather fresh and light.
 Also, Vietnamese people consume more vegetables than meats so it can be said that vegetables are the standard diet in most local households.